We are destined for disappointment if we expect God to direct us routinely through signs, assurances, and coincidences.

 - Evaluate this information in light of our experience and the advice of wise counsel.

-- Identify all possible courses of action, one of which may be to do nothing, along with the risks and rewards of each.
+- Identify all possible courses of action, including the option of doing nothing, and evaluate the risks and rewards of each.

-- Use sound judgment to select what appears at the time to be the prudent alternative.
-If we have several equally good options, choose the most appealing one.
+- Use sound judgment to select what appears to be the prudent alternative at the time.
+If several options are equally good, we should choose the most appealing one.

 - Implement our selection to the best of our ability under the circumstances.